thomasbcox/results-america-app/DEBUGGING_QUICK_REFERENCE.md

 ## **ENFORCE THIS SEQUENCE IN EVERY DEBUGGING SESSION**

+### **0. KEY PRINCIPLES**
+1. Only change tables when absolutely needed and the human approves the change.
+Tables should change extremely rarely.
+1. When there's a problem between a database table and a service layer, change the service layer to fit the tables.
+1. When there's a problem between a service layer and an API, verify the service layer is implemented correctly for its tables, and then change the API to fit the service layer.
+1. When there's a problem between front end code and an API, change the front end code to fit the API, not the other way around.

 ### **1. DATABASE LAYER** 🔍
 ```bash
 curl -X GET http://localhost:3050/api/states | jq '.success, (.data | length)'